Skip to content

 Can You Wear Red to a Wedding?

 Weddings are special occasions, and selecting the right outfit can feel like a challenge.
-While most people know to avoid white, the question of whether red is an appropriate choice for a wedding can still leave you uncertain.
-Red is a bold and striking colour, and when chosen carefully, it can enhance the celebration without overshadowing the couple.
+While most people know to avoid wearing white, unless specifically requested, the question of 'can you wear red to a wedding' can still leave you uncertain.
+Red is a bold and striking color, and when chosen carefully, it can enhance the celebration without overshadowing the couple.
 Here’s what to consider before reaching for red for your next wedding invite.

 Is Red Too Bold for a Wedding?